 Road Bike vs. Mountain Bike: Which One Should I Get?

-When starting your search for a new bike, you can quickly become overwhelmed by the seemingly endless options of bike types!
-Although we could break it down by every different type of specialty bike out there, such as the gravel bike, fixed gear bike, cyclocross bike, or electric bike, you can generally fit most bikes into one of three different categories: road bike, mountain bike, and hybrid.
-Below we will take a look at each of the different styles of bicycle and what their strengths and weaknesses are, and hopefully give you the information you need to decide what type of bike is right for you!
+When starting your search for a new bike, you can quickly become overwhelmed by the seemingly endless options of bike types and manufacturers!
+Although we could break it down by every different type of specialty bike out there, such as the gravel bike or adventure bike, fixed gear bike or fixies, cyclocross bike, touring bike, BMX bike or electric bike, you can generally fit most bikes into one of three different bike categories: road bike, mountain bike (or MTB), and hybrid.
+Below we will take a look at each of the different styles of bicycle and what their strengths and weaknesses are, and hopefully give you the information you need to decide if a road bike vs mountain bike vs hybrid bike is right for you!

 - Lightweight components are optimized for speed and agility for on-road use.

-- Wide gearing: taller, high-end gears for faster speeds, and low gearing to help with climbing.
+- Includes wide gearing: taller, high-end gears for faster speeds, and low gearing to help with climbing.

 - Aggressive, aerodynamic riding positions allow for greater efficiency at speed.

-- Slick, skinny tires don’t do well off smooth pavement, especially in softer dirt.
+- Slick, skinny tires don’t do well off the smooth pavement, especially in softer dirt.

 - Aggressive geometries can be uncomfortable for some riders, especially during long rides.